qld-gov-au/swe/product-definition.md

 Things to note:
   1. This structure is provided for illustrative purposes only.
 Franchise websites can have multiple levels of index pages before attaching a content page.
-  2. Levels 0 and 1 are controlled by OSSSIO and the Department of the Premier and Cabinet.
+  2. Levels 0 and 1 are controlled by Queensland Online and the Department of the Premier and Cabinet.
 The ‘look and feel’ and structure of these pages has already been configured based on user feedback and are unable to be modified.
   3. All other levels can be customised to some degree.

 ## 4.1	Linked content